-Sometimes the best travel moments are free, so here are the best free things to do in Istanbul but before that, let’s get to know this amazing city and some of the best places to visit in Istanbul.
+So here are some of the best free things to do in Istanbul but before that, let’s get to know this amazing city that houses some of the world’s best tourist attractions.

-Facts about Istanbul.
+Facts about Istanbul

-It is the only city in the world lying on 2 continent; Europe and Asia across the Bosphorus Strait, Istanbul is one the most fascinating cities in the world.
+It is the only city in the world lying on 2 continents; Europe and Asia across the Bosphorus Strait making Istanbul one of the most fascinating cities in the world.

 There are so many places to visit in Istanbul but that doesn’t mean that if you are traveling on a budget, you will lack what to do.

 Free things to do in Istanbul

-1. Visit the Sultan Ahmed Mosque(Blue Mosque)
+1. Visit the Blue Mosque (Sultan Ahmed Mosque)

 The Blue Mosque which was constructed between 1609 and 1616 still function as a Mosque as well as a tourist attraction.
 The architecture of the Blue Mosque is a wonder that offers a visual thrill like no other.

+The mosque is always open to tourists except during prayer hours making it one of the free places to visit in Istanbul.
 Although it is free to enter the Blue Mosque, there is always a man standing outside collecting donations if you feel generous.

 2. Stroll around Hagia Sophia